sttk/stringcase/README.md

 Essentially, these functions only target ASCII uppercase and lowercase letters for capitalization.
 All characters other than ASCII uppercase and lowercase letters and ASCII numbers are removed as word separators.

-If you want to use specific some symbols as separators, specify those characters in the `Separators` field of `Options` struct and use the `〜CaseWithOptions` function for the desired case.
+If you want to use some symbols as separators, specify those symbols in the `Separators` field of `Options` struct and use the `〜CaseWithOptions` function for the desired case.
-If you want to retain certain some symbols and use everything else as separators, specify those characters in `Keep` field of `Options` struct and use the `〜CaseWithOptions` function for the desired case.
+If you want to retain certain some symbols and use everything else as separators, specify those symbols in `Keep` field of `Options` struct and use the `〜CaseWithOptions` function for the desired case.

 When converting cases, there are several possible ways to handle numbers and symbols that remain in the converted string.
 This library supports the following four types of behavior:

 1. Insert a word separator before a string of consecutive numbers or symbols<br>
-(Specify `SeparateBeforeNonAlphabets = true, SeparateBeforeNonAlphabets = false` of `Options`)
+(Specify `SeparateBeforeNonAlphabets = true, SeparateAfterNonAlphabets = false` of `Options`)
 2. Insert a word separator after a string of consecutive numbers or symbols<br>
-(Specify `SeparateBeforeNonAlphabets = false, SeparateBeforeNonAlphabets = true` of `Options`)
+(Specify `SeparateBeforeNonAlphabets = false, SeparateAfterNonAlphabets = true` of `Options`)
 3. Insert word separators both before and after a string of consecutive numbers or symbols<br>
-(Specify `SeparateBeforeNonAlphabets = true, SeparateBeforeNonAlphabets = true` of `Options`)
+(Specify `SeparateBeforeNonAlphabets = true, SeparateAfterNonAlphabets = true` of `Options`)
 4. Do not insert before and after numbers or symbols as word separators<br>
-(Specify `SeparateBeforeNonAlphabets = false, SeparateBeforeNonAlphabets = false` of `Options`)
+(Specify `SeparateBeforeNonAlphabets = false, SeparateAfterNonAlphabets = false` of `Options`)

-`〜Case` fnctions that do not take `Options` as an argument will behave as described in type 2. above.
+`〜Case` functions that do not take `Options` as an argument will behave as described in type 2. above.

 ## Install